deniandriancode/resipy/README.md

   -p PERCENT, --percent PERCENT
                         specify the output size by percentage (0.0 - 1.0)
   -s WIDTH HEIGHT, --size WIDTH HEIGHT
                         specify the output size in pixel, if used with `-t`flag, it will take the smallest value (default 400 240)
   -n [NAME ...], --name [NAME ...]
-                        specify the output name, will not change the extension -f, --force           override/replace the output file if exists
+                        specify the output name, will not change the extension -f, --force           override/replace the output file if exists -vw, --view           open/view an image
 ```

 ### Supported image format
+- BMP
+- GIF
+- ICO
 - JPG/JPEG
-- GIF
+- PNG
 - WEBP
-- PNG

 ### How to use